XD3an/Data-Structure/README.md

 * Graph
 * Sorting
 ---
-* Some program in main are remarked.
+* Some program in main are commented out.